H21N:

 S. Majid Hassanizadeh, Utrecht University, Earth Sciences, Utrecht, Netherlands, Nikolaos Karadimitriou, University of Manchester, Manchester, United Kingdom, Qiulan Zhang, China University of Geosciences Beijing, Beijing, China and Philipp Nuske, University of Stuttgart, Stuttgart, Germany

-Anthony R Kovscek1, Sophie Roman2, Cyprien Soulaine2 and Hamdi Tchelepi3, (1)Stanford University, Department of Energy Science & Engineering, Stanford, United States, (2)Stanford University, Stanford, CA, United States, (3)Stanford University, Energy Science and Engineering, Stanford, United States
+Anthony R Kovscek1, Sophie Roman2, Cyprien Soulaine2 and Hamdi Tchelepi3, (1)Stanford University, Department of Energy Science & Engineering, Stanford, CA, United States, (2)Stanford University, Stanford, CA, United States, (3)Stanford University, Energy Science and Engineering, Stanford, United States

 Daniel W Meyer, ETH Swiss Federal Institute of Technology Zurich, Institute of Fluid Dynamics, Zurich, Switzerland and Branko Bijeljic, Imperial College London, Department of Earth Science & Engineering, London, SW7, United Kingdom